-The flowers are about 1 1/2 inches wide and composed of 30 to 50+ pale yellow fertile ray florets, the outer ones much longer than the inner, and with 5 small teeth at the tip.
+The flowers are about 1 1/2 inches wide and composed of 30 to 50+ pale yellow fertile ray florets arranged into two groups - the outer ones with much longer rays than the inner, and with 5 small teeth at the tip.
 Anthers of the five stamens are black and the style is bifurcated.
-The outer green phyllaries, which usually number between 8 and 12 and are usually in one series, are distinctively longer than the outer ray florets.
+Around the outside of the flower head are the green phyllaries, which usually number between 8 and 12, are usually in one series and are distinctively longer than the outer ray florets.
 They are very narrow and sharply pointed.
+The flower stalk enlarges (inflates) just below the flower head.
 Like T. pratensis, the Meadow Goatsbeard, the flower opens early and is frequently closed by early afternoon.

 Seed: Fertile florets produce a long thin ribbed brown seed (a cypsela) with a whitish beak to which is attached a fluffy tannish-white pappus.
-This feathery down on each seed is interlaced forming a tall narrow cup-like structure.
+This feathery down on each seed is interlaced with the others forming a tall narrow cup-like structure.
 This structure is easily taken up by the wind.

 Habitat: Yellow Salsify grows in disturbed places with moderate to dry moisture conditions, various soil types, and establishes a large taproot.
 It propagates by re-seeding and is frequently seen on roadsides and other untended patches of ground.